Budgetary Units with Special Circumstances

 Allowable shelter expenses for homeless budgetary units include, and are not limited to, all of the following:

-Rent and taxes on a motel or hotel room
+●Rent and taxes on a motel or hotel room

-Fees for a campground space
+●Fees for a campground space

-Vehicle insurance (both comprehensive and collision are allowable) when the participant is living in the vehicle
+●Vehicle insurance (both comprehensive and collision are allowable) when the participant is living in the vehicle

-Vehicle payments when the participant is living in the vehicle
+●Vehicle payments when the participant is living in the vehicle

 For NA, when the homeless budgetary unit is temporarily living with others, one of the following applies:

-When the homeless participant states they are planning on residing in the home for less than 90 calendar days, and that they buy and prepare food separately from those with whom they are temporarily residing, they are granted separate budgetary unit status.
+calendar days(g), and that they buy and prepare food separately from those with whom they are temporarily residing, they are granted separate budgetary unit status.

-When a budgetary unit continues to live in the same residence for 90 calendar days or more, the budgetary unit is not considered homeless.
+●When a budgetary unit continues to live in the same residence for 90 calendar days or more, the budgetary unit is not considered homeless.

-Certain budgetary units are required to apply together.
-See NA Participation for more information on who is required to be included in the budgetary unit.
+NA Participation for more information on who is required to be included in the budgetary unit.

 A Homeless Meal Provider is a public or private nonprofit establishment which feeds homeless persons.
 This includes, and is not limited to, soup kitchens and temporary homeless shelters.
 When the establishment receives donated food items from the U.S. Department of Agriculture, the establishment must also purchase and serve other food.